 How do judges rate/score the applications?

 Judges are unable to visit businesses in person due to the time and expense it would take to do so.
-If a business or destination wishes a more thorough on-site assessment for the purpose of its own development, please see our Food & Beverage Experience Assessment product.
+If a business or destination wishes a more thorough on-site assessment for the purpose of its own development, please get in touch by opening a support ticket.